Qrouger/PPIFold/README.md

 INAQISTQDRLINPLGFQVSEYRSDPEVIQ
 ```
 **conf.txt**<br>
-The conf.txt file needs to contains all path.<br>
+The conf.txt file needs to contains all paths.<br>

 ```bash
 Path_Uniprot_ID : Path and name of the initial file.<br>